jndean/IPUDOOM/README.md

 ![IPUDOOM](README_imgs/IPUDOOM.png)

-A WIP to run Doom 1993 in the SRAM (~L1 cache) of the Graphcore MkII IPU (an AI accelerator chip which was definitely not designed to play video games).
+Running Doom (1993) in the SRAM (~L1 cache) of the Graphcore MkII IPU (an AI accelerator chip which was definitely not designed to play video games).
 This is a hobby project, not a Graphcore product.

+See it in action in this progress video: https://www.youtube.com/watch?v=XLtp3eWG8HQ

 ## Build and Run
 I use Ubuntu20 and Poplar SDK 3.3, but recent versions of either will probably work fine.